deokudev/speedetail-homepage/src/app/reference/share-notes-on-the-web/page.md

 ---

 Publishing notes on the web comes in handy if you are working on a team project or just passing along useful tips to friends.
-It allows you to share your Markdown notes with anyone, even those who don't use Inkdrop.
+It allows you to share your Markdown notes with anyone, even those who don't use Speedetail.

 ## Steps to Publish Notes